adullact/puppet-freeipa/REFERENCE.md

 Data type: `Stdlib::IP::Address`

-IP address to pass to the IPA installer.
+The IP address of this server.
+If this address does not match the address the host resolves to and `configure_dns_server` is not `true`, the installation will fail.

 ##### `ipa_server_fqdn`

 Data type: `Stdlib::Fqdn`

-Actual fqdn of the IPA server or client.
+Actual fqdn of the IPA server.

 Default value: $facts['networking']['fqdn']